 - Never allow children to swim without adult supervision.

-- When supervising children, do not engage in distracting behaviors, such as talking or reading.
+- When supervising children, do not engage in distracting behaviors, such as talking on the phone, reading, playing cards, or mowing the lawn.
 Watch and listen continuously.

 - Never leave toys that may attract young children in or around a pool.